i502Club/OS_Square/readme.md

 How's that for a confidence builder?

-The good news is that DNN will update it's Newtonsoft dependency soon and the only real pitfall here is that after ***every DNN upgrade*** the web config mods must be re-applied.
+The good news is that DNN will update it's Newtonsoft dependency soon at which point the web config modifications won't be required.

-Performing a module reinstall/repair will accomplish the changes needed in the web config and it's a required task for DNN admins after any platform upgrade until v10 arrives.

 ***If you are using a 3rd party module with a Newtonsoft dependency that is >10.0.3 and <12.0.3 there exists the potential for a problem***  You should test in a non production environment